-Six localities levy a per volume excise tax on drinks sweetened with sugar and one levies a per volume tax on all sweetened drinks (i.e., it also taxed diet soda).
+Six localities levy this type of tax, while Philadelphia levies a per volume soda tax on all sweetened drinks (i.e., Philadelphia, unlike the other six localities, also taxes diet soda).
 Additionally, the District of Columbia levies a special sales tax rate on purchases of soft drinks.
-(However, the District is considering switching to a per volume tax.)

 Soda taxes are sometimes called a corrective or "sin tax" because, unlike a general sales tax, they are used in part to discourage the purchase of soda because the choice to consume it has costs both to the user and to other people (such as increased health care costs).
 State and local governments tax alcohol, cigarettes, and marijuana in a similar way.

 - How much revenue do local governments raise from soda taxes?